Dame Barbara Windsor

 The Queen Vic Beckons

-1994 was the year that the Eastenders cast welcomed Barbara Windsor as Peggy Mitchell-The BBC’s punishing schedules would not allow time for appearances in pantomime.
-There was one last pantomime to go before Walford claimed Barbara Windsor as Queen Of The Soaps, and she made her last (to date!)
-Pantomime appearance in the role of Fairy Godmother!
+1994 was the year that the Eastenders cast welcomed Barbara Windsor as Peggy Mitchell-The BBC's punishing schedules would not allow time for appearances in pantomime.
+She made just two more appearances in pantomime during her time as Peggy Mithcell.

 Barbara Windsor appeared as Fairy Godmother in Kevin Wood's production of Cinderella.
 Mark Curry played Buttons, and once again Dave Lynn played Sister, joined this time by Scott St. Martyn, with Mark Thrippleton as Prince Charming and Scott Harvey as Dandini.
 Cinderella was played by Joanne Farrell